Life’s Golden Rules

 The statement has an implication that I find even more interesting if one finds oneself struggling, an implication I’ve been toying with as of late: “To think well of yourself, think well of others.”
 (For, per the original quote, it follows that thinking well of others implies thinking well of oneself.
 Note again how we could not invert this statement, for we’re dealing with a conditional, not a biconditional.)

-What you make a rule, and what you make golden, I’m not too concerned.
+What you make a rule, and what you make golden, I’m not overly concerned about.
 Both “To know what you think of yourself, ask what you think of others” and “To think well of yourself, think well of others” look powerful to me.
-Anything else now I’ll evade as conveniently as I’ve done on other occasions; on this site we all think together.
-(Cheeky smile.)
+Anything else now I’ll evade as conveniently as I’ve done on other occasions; on this site we all think, together.

 About the Author